HIV/STD Program

 Texas DSHS Austin Laboratory Offers N. gonorrhoeae Culture and Antimicrobial Susceptibility Testing (AST)

 The Centers for Disease Control and Prevention recently issued a Dear Colleague Letter describing two gonococcal infections with concerning lab results identified in Massachusetts (see clinical alert).
 The first case had a cultured isolate that showed decreased susceptibility to ceftriaxone, cefixime, and azithromycin, as well as resistance to ciprofloxacin, tetracycline, and penicillin.
 Molecular testing confirmed that the reduced susceptibility to ceftriaxone was caused by a mutation in the penA60 allele, and a second case was found to have the penA60 allele through molecular surveillance.
 Although both cases were successfully clinically and microbiologically cured following treatment with ceftriaxone, these findings are concerning.
 Clinicians should be vigilant for suspected gonorrhea treatment failure.
 The Texas DSHS fact sheet Management of Gonorrhea Treatment Failure is a clinical resource.
+Local and regional health departments can consult the DSHS Antibiotic-Resistant Gonorrhea: Public Health Follow-up Guidelines in the event of a suspected or confirmed infection.

 The Texas DSHS Austin Laboratory is now offering N. gonorrhoeae culture and antimicrobial susceptibility testing (AST) free of charge to all submitters in Texas.
 Providers are encouraged to enroll as a Texas DSHS Austin Laboratory submitter now and order specimen collection swabs from the laboratory.
 Please see full notice from the Texas DSHS Austin Laboratory.